takisvoutos/Android-Mobile-App/README.md

 - **Location-Based Reminders:** Users receive environment-related reminders and tips based on their location, promoting eco-friendly habits (e.g., "Avoid using plastic bags" near the sea).

 ## About the Author
-This project was conducted as part of undergraduate thesis in Department of Infomatics (University of Piraeus).
+This project was conducted as part of undergraduate thesis in Department of Infomatics - University of Piraeus (2021).